LambdaPaul/imgui-odin/README.md

 | SDL2    | X      | X      |
 | GLFW    | X      | X      |

-SDL3 will be supported once the package is available in its vendor library.
+SDL3 will be supported once the package is available in Odin's vendor library.

 ## Examples